xishantingyu/SESE/day7/assignment_7.md

 # write a resume of yourself

-* send me as email attachment
+* send me a PDF file as email attachment

 # Pre-read the article for day 8